Miyeon: 2021–present: DJ host, M.C and solo endeavors

 On August 28, 2025, Miyeon released the digital single "Sky Walking", which was her first self-composed song and previously revealed in 2024 through her solo performance on (G)I-dle's I-dol world tour.
 On October 20, Cube Entertainment announced that Miyeon would be releasing her second EP, My, Lover, on November 3.
 The pre-release single "Reno", featuring singer-songwriter Colde, was released on October 28.

+On August 10, 2026, Miyeon released her first Japanese single "Run Away".

 Endorsements

 In August 2022, Miyeon became a brand ambassador for South Korean beauty brand Espoir.
 In October, she became a muse for South Korean skincare brand Bewants.
 In February 2023, she became the muse for the South Korean brand J.Estina handbag alongside bandmate Minnie.

 In March 2023, she was selected as a muse for fashion brand City Breeze.
 In May, she appeared as a muse for Jill Stuart Beauty.
 In August 2023, Miyeon was announced as a global brand ambassador for Jimmy Choo.
 The following month, she was appointed as a model for Shenyang soju.
 In March 2024, Miyeon became a brand muse for the CJ Olive Young beauty brand Wakemake.